 Diagnosing multiple osteochondromatosis includes a medical history and physical examination, as well as imaging tests.

 Orthopaedic oncology evaluation.
-If you have any symptoms of a tumor becoming cancerous, you should be evaluated by a doctor who specializes in the treatment of bone tumors (an orthopaedic oncologist).
+If you or your child have any symptoms of a tumor becoming cancerous, you should be evaluated by a doctor who specializes in the treatment of bone tumors (an orthopaedic oncologist).

 Symptoms and signs of a tumor becoming cancerous are:

 - Pain at the site of an osteochondroma